Exodus (Uris novel): Summary

-In 1946 American foreign correspondent Mark Parker and American nurse Kitty Fremont reunite as old friends.
-Kitty is an American volunteer at the Karaolos internment camp on Cyprus, where thousands of Jews—Holocaust survivors—are being held by the British, who will not let them go to Palestine.
+In 1946, American foreign correspondent Mark Parker and American nurse Kitty Fremont reunite as old friends.
+Kitty is an American volunteer at the Karaolos internment camp on Cyprus, where thousands of Jews—Holocaust survivors—are being held by the British, who refused to allow them to go to Palestine.
 Separately, another pair of friends, Jewish fighters Ari Ben Canaan and David Ben Ami, also reunite.

-Ari obtains a cargo ship, which became the SS Exodus, with the intention to smuggle 302 Jewish children out of the camp for an illegal voyage to Mandate Palestine before being discovered by military authorities.
-When the British learn the refugees are in a ship in the harbor of Famagusta, they blockade the harbor and prevent it from sailing.
+Ari obtains a cargo ship, which became the SS Exodus, with the intention to smuggle 302 Jewish children from the camp for an illegal voyage to Mandate Palestine before being discovered by military authorities.
+When the British learn the refugees are aboard a ship in the Famagusta harbor, they blockade it, preventing the ship's departure.
 The refugees stage a hunger strike, during which the camp's doctor dies.
 Ari has wired the ship with explosives and threatens to blow up the ship and the refugees if the British try to board.
-When the British attempt to gain time by trying to negotiate, Ari announces that every day 10 children will commit suicide on deck for the world to see.
+When the British attempt to gain time by negotiating, Ari announces that every day 10 children will commit suicide on deck for the world to see.
 The British relent and allow the Exodus safe passage.

 A generation previously, Ari's father Jossi and uncle Yakov came to Palestine following the Pogroms in the Russian Empire.
-They are disappointed because the Jews don't farm and take money from overseas philanthropists.
+They are disappointed because the Jews do not farm, and they take money from overseas philanthropists.
 The brothers change their names to Akiva (Yakov) and Barak (Jossi).
 Jossi tries to understand the Palestinians, using demonstrations of force to gain their respect.
-The Balfour Declaration is issued during World War I. The two brothers become senior in the Jewish government, and debate using terrorism to fight the British authorities.
+The Balfour Declaration was issued during World War I. The two brothers become senior in the Jewish government, and debate using terrorism to fight the British authorities.

 The United Nations Partition Plan for Palestine is approved, and the conflict with the Palestinians begins in earnest.
 The Haganah forces prevail over the three Arab generals who vie for fame.
-They adopt the tactic of siege warfare.
-Jewish victory at Safed, incorrectly rumored to be through use of an atom bomb, frightens the Palestinian fighters, who flee to Lebanon.
-Israel proclaims her independence and gradually defeats the Arab nations.
+They adopt siege warfare tactics.
+The Jewish victory at Safed, incorrectly rumored by using an atom bomb, frightens the Palestinian fighters, who flee to Lebanon.
+Israel proclaims its independence and gradually defeats the Arab nations.